StrongKey/relying-party-java/README.md

 ## Prerequisites

-- This Relying Party example must have a means of connecting with a StrongKey FIDO2 Server.
-You can install a FIDO2 Server either on the same server as your RP or a different server.
+- This Relying Party web application example must have a means of connecting with a StrongKey FIDO2 Server.
+You can install a FIDO2 Server either on the same server as your RP web application or a different server.
 - You must have a Java Application Server.
 These instructions assume you are using Payara (GlassFish).
 - The instructions assume the default ports for all the applications installed; Payara runs HTTPS on port 8181 by default, so make sure all firewall rules allow that port to be accessible.
-- **The sample commands below assume you are installing this RP on the same server where StrongKey FIDO2 Server has been installed.** If you are installing on a separate server, you may have to adjust the commands accordingly.
+- **The sample commands below assume you are installing this RP web application on the same server where StrongKey FIDO2 Server has been installed.** If you are installing on a separate server, you may have to adjust the commands accordingly.

 ## Installation Instructions